 The Pololu protocol is to transmit 0xAA (170 in decimal) as the first (command) byte, followed by a device-number data byte.
 The default device number for the Qik is 10, but this is a configuration parameter you can change.
 Any Qik on the line whose device number matches the specified device number accepts the command that follows; all other Pololu devices ignore the command.
-The remaining bytes in the command packet are the same as the compact protocol command packet you would send, with one key difference: Therefore, the command packet is:
+The remaining bytes in the command packet are the same as the compact protocol command packet you would send, with one key difference: the compact protocol command byte is now a data byte for the command 0xAA and hence must have its most significant bit cleared.
+Therefore, the command packet is:

-0xAA, device # byte, command byte , any necessary data bytes
+0xAA, device # byte, command byte with MSB cleared, any necessary data bytes

 For example, if we want to set motor M1 to full speed forward for a Qik with device number 10, we could send the following byte sequence:

 in hex: 0xAA, 0x0A, 0x0D, 0x7F